MDSI CNC Software, General Motion Software, and Factory

 Do you recommend any brands of PC motherboards?

-YES.
+Yes.
 Based upon quality and reliability, MDSI strongly recommends the use of motherboards and processors manufactured by Intel®.
 Intel motherboards are used by Dell, Gateway, HP, IBM, Compaq, and many others.

 Do you support digital servo drives?

 Yes.
-MDSI customers have their choice of SERCOS or Yaskawa Mechatrolink digital servo interfaces, or conventional ( +/- 10 volt) analog.
+MDSI customers have their choice of SERCOS or Yaskawa Mechatrolink digital servo interfaces, or conventional (+/- 10 volt) analog.

 Do I have to use an "industrial" PC?